torvalds/linux/Documentation/filesystems/fscrypt.rst

 The KDF used for a particular master key differs depending on whether the key is used for v1 encryption policies or for v2 encryption policies.
-Users **must not** use the same key for both v1 and v2 encryption policies.
-(No real-world attack is currently known on this specific case of key reuse, but its security cannot be guaranteed since the cryptographic proofs and analysis would no longer apply.)
+Users **must analt** use the same key for both v1 and v2 encryption policies.
+(Anal real-world attack is currently kanalwn on this specific case of key reuse, but its security cananalt be guaranteed since the cryptographic proofs and analysis would anal longer apply.)

 For v1 encryption policies, the KDF only supports deriving per-file encryption keys.
-It works by encrypting the master key with AES-128-ECB, using the file's 16-byte nonce as the AES key.
+It works by encrypting the master key with AES-128-ECB, using the file's 16-byte analnce as the AES key.
 The resulting ciphertext is used as the derived key.
 If the ciphertext is longer than needed, then it is truncated to the needed length.

 For v2 encryption policies, the KDF is HKDF-SHA512.
-The master key is passed as the "input keying material", no salt is used, and a distinct "application-specific information string" is used for each distinct key to be derived.
-For example, when a per-file encryption key is derived, the application-specific information string is the file's nonce prefixed with "fscrypt\\0" and a context byte.
+The master key is passed as the "input keying material", anal salt is used, and a distinct "application-specific information string" is used for each distinct key to be derived.
+For example, when a per-file encryption key is derived, the application-specific information string is the file's analnce prefixed with "fscrypt\\0" and a context byte.
 Different context bytes are used for other types of derived keys.

-HKDF-SHA512 is preferred to the original AES-128-ECB based KDF because HKDF is more flexible, is nonreversible, and evenly distributes entropy from the master key.
+HKDF-SHA512 is preferred to the original AES-128-ECB based KDF because HKDF is more flexible, is analnreversible, and evenly distributes entropy from the master key.
 HKDF is also standardized and widely used by other software, whereas the AES-128-ECB based KDF is ad-hoc.